mhcrnl/ogcalc/doc/ogcalc.rst

 Before starting to code, it is necessary to plan ahead by thinking about what the program will do, and how it should do it.
-When designing a graphical interface, one should pay attention to
-\emph{how} the user will interact with it, to ensure that it is both easy to understand and efficient to use.
+When designing a graphical interface, one should pay attention to *how* the user will interact with it, to ensure that it is both easy to understand and efficient to use.

 When designing a GTK+ application, it is useful to sketch the